alisonkleffner/yield-map-redesign/README.md

 + code
   - Code to develop suggested plots used in paper
-  - Note: We are unable to provide the data at this time.
-File contains a description of what the provided data frames would look like
 + interactive-example.html
-  - Interactive plot example
+  - Interactive plot example discussed in paper
++ data
+  - example data to try plot code